Adelina09/SFIA2/README.md

 | 8    | GCP connection issues | Work on the database/virtual machines part of the project in the morning, at hours that it is less likely that traffic is high.
 Focus on documentation during the day, and resume the work in the afternoon.   | 4 | Not being able to work on the main parts of the project, not being able to get help from the trainer regarding the more complicated parts of it.
 Delivering only the documentation part, hence not being able to pass the project. | 4|

+  <a name="riskmatrix"></a>
+ ## 3.3.
+Risk Assessment Matrix

+A risk matrix is a matrix that is used during the risk assessment process to define the level of risk by considering the category of probability or likelihood against the category of consequence severity.
+This is a simple mechanism to increase visibility of risks and assist management decision making.

+INSERT RISK ASSESSMENT MATRIX HERE